valiafetisov/chainreviewer/app/README.md

 ## Environment variables

-You can see all the `.env` variables in `.env.example` You can copy this file to create `.env.local`:
+You can see all the environment variables in`.env.example`.
+You can copy this file to create`.env.local`:

 ```bash
 cp .env.example .env.local